Arrcontender/Arrcontender/README.md

 #### I am a beginner Web Developer from Russia

-* 🔭 I’m looking for the first job as a Software Engineer.
+* 🔭 I’m working as a Software Engineer.

 * 🌱 Exploring Network Programming.